sss-lehigh/alock/README.md

 In the directory now containing your alock repo, download our internal RDMA library, remus, which can be found at https://github.com/sss-lehigh/remus.git.

-Create a cloudlab experiment, or add your own cluster information to the $user, $machines and $domain variables in setup.sh.
+Create a cloudlab experiment, or add your own cluster information to the $ssh_user, $machines and $domain variables in exp.conf.
 These scripts are intended to be run from a local computer containing the repos.
 Make sure this local computer is properly setup with an SSH key on cloudlab.

 ## Build Dependecies